- Products & Solutions

 Since new vulnerabilities appear all the time, the BT team has a busy testing schedule.
 It carries out between 50 and 100 tests a year, not just on new code but also with existing software on a regular basis.

 The size of the core team varies between a couple of people and around half-a-dozen, depending on workload.
-The BT Assure experts come with ethical hacking skills not only previously acquired and honed on the job, but also through security certification training and attendance at black-hat conferences.
+The security experts come with ethical hacking skills not only previously acquired and honed on the job, but also through security certification training and attendance at black-hat conferences.

 Typical vulnerabilities tracked include cross-site scripting, which enables attackers to inject client-side scripts into web pages viewed by other users, and SQL injection, which is used to attack data-driven applications.
 “These are issues that in an online banking situation are potentially very dangerous,” says the global security officer.

 The bank uses a range of IT security providers and changes them on a regular basis to make sure there are no blind spots.
 But the BT service has been a mainstay of its security portfolio for the best part of a decade.
 BT ethical hacking is offered as a recommended security option for software and systems development teams as part of a comprehensive security approach.
 “The BT team has shown it’s actively following the latest cyber threats and testing has changed accordingly,” says the global security officer.
 “They’re on top of things.”

 Throughout the time BT has been providing the service, the bank has never suffered a significant security breach.
 But it could have: at one point, for example, the BT team showed how it could bring down the bank’s web site through a distributed denial-of-service attack.
 Standard web protection systems had not detected the threat.